Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 If you are confused between Cloudways Flexible or Autonomous plan to host your site, our data will help you to make the right choice.

-At Hostingstep, we are continuously testing over 20 WordPress hosting providers.
+At HostingStep, we continuously test over 20 WordPress hosting providers.
 When the Autonomous plan was launched, we bought an account, deployed a test site, and started monitoring its performance.

-Since we have been monitoring the Cloudways Flexible plans for over a year, we will compare the Cloudways Flexible and Autonomous data and help you choose the best plan for your needs.
+Since we’ve been monitoring Cloudways Flexible plans for over a year, we’ll compare Cloudways Flexible and Autonomous data to help you choose the best plan for your needs.

 The Difference between Cloudways Flexible and Autonomous: